Sweeney Among The Nightingales

 Bananas figs and hothouse grapes;

-This stanza introduces a figure of passive indifference.
-The “silent man” simply “sprawls and gapes,” oblivious to the scene unfolding around him.
-This highlights the sense of detachment and alienation that permeates the poem.
-The arrival of the waiter with an abundance of fruit – oranges, bananas, figs, and grapes – creates a contrast between the artificiality of the setting and the natural world.
-This abundance is ultimately meaningless, failing to alleviate the underlying sense of emptiness.
+This stanza introduces a figure of passive indifference, the “silent man in mocha brown,” who simply “Sprawls at the window-sill and gapes,” seemingly oblivious or uncaring about the scene unfolding around him.
+This highlights a pervasive sense of detachment and alienation within the setting.
+The arrival of the waiter with an abundance of exotic fruit, “oranges / Bananas figs and hothouse grapes,” creates a stark contrast.
+This lush, natural bounty is presented in an artificial, hothouse environment, and its abundance ultimately feels meaningless, failing to alleviate the underlying sense of emptiness or moral decay that permeates the atmosphere.

 The silent vertebrate in brown